ahsan-tariq-09/KG-RAG-Physio-Chatbot/README.md

 Future development phases will include:

-- **Streamlit frontend** for interactive querying and graph visualization
+- **Render frontend** for interactive querying and graph visualization (transition from StreamLit to Render)
 - **Subgraph visualization** using NetworkX and PyVis
 - **Multimodal extensions**, such as:
-  - CLIP-based exercise image embeddings
+  - CLIP‑based static diagram embeddings
-  - BLIP-2 image captioning
-- **Advanced retrieval strategies**, including FAISS-based similarity search
-- **Stack Improvement** : make Backend python code more optimised and re-design frontend in React and Typescript
+- **Stack Improvement** : make Backend python code more optimised and A TypeScript + React frontend will be added to visualise retrieved subgraphs and supporting images

 ---